Own property in The Philippines

 How can foreigners buy property in the Philippines?

-For a more detailed explanation of these ways, take a look at these different methods:
+For a more detailed explanation of these ways, take a look at these different methods below.

 How much does it cost to set up a corporation?

 The primary government agency responsible for registering your company is the Philippine Securities and Exchange Commission (SEC).
 The minimum initial capital is $200,000 to establish a fully foreign-owned corporation.
 However, you can reduce this by partnering with Filipino investors and complying with the 60% locally owned shares.
-You only need a minimum initial capital of ₱ 5,000 ($90) when doing so.
-In addition, there is also the payment of registration fees which you can easily calculate using the SEC Registration Calculator.
+When doing so, you only need a minimum initial capital of ₱ 5,000 ($89.25).
+In addition, there is also the payment of registration fees, which you can easily calculate using the SEC Registration Calculator.

-When incorporating, make sure that you also have a bank account which you can do in a span of two weeks.
-Once all your documents are ready, it is fairly quick to register with the SEC.
+When incorporating, ensure you have a business bank account in the Philippines, which you can do in two weeks.
+Once all your documents are ready, you can fairly quickly register with the SEC.
 It does not take much longer to incorporate since the entire registration process with the SEC usually only takes at least three weeks.

-Instead of buying land in the Philippines, most foreigners in the Philippines opt to reside in condominiums because they are allowed to own a unit in their name.
-The only requirement is that Filipino citizens or Filipino-owned corporations must possess at least 60% of the branches of the condominium.
+Instead of buying land in the Philippines, most foreigners choose to buy a condominium unit because they are allowed to own a unit in their name, according to the Condominium Act.
+The only requirement is that Filipino citizens or Filipino-owned corporations must hold at least 60% of the branches of the condominium.

 While foreigners cannot buy land in the Philippines, there is no prohibition against purchasing only the building itself.
 Foreigners can buy only the freestanding house rather than the ground it is on.
 Foreigners may then enter into long-term leases with the landowner to enjoy their homes without any legal troubles.

-Leases to foreigners are only for a duration of 25 years, with the possibility of renewal for another 25 years.
+In the Philippines, foreigners can take a lease agreement for 25 years, with the possibility of renewal for another 25 years.
 However, if it is intended for investment, you should register the lease with the Department of Trade and Industry, allowing you up to a 50-year lease with a potential extension of 25 years.
 Subleasing will, however, depend on the agreement between you and the landowner.

 Metro Manila